 Visit our podcast page and catch up with LaunchPAD on the beat!

-Faculty Advisor: Jose Alcaine, Ph.D., Office of Research and Faculty Development
+Faculty Advisor: Jose Alcaine, Ph.D., Office of Research and Faculty Development/Department of Foundations of Education

 Th National Science Teachers Association Student Chapter (NSTA@VCU) promotes the mission of NSTA, which is to acquaint pre-service teachers of science with support resources available from NSTA, provide additional professional development in science education to pre-service teachers, and create a network of pre-service teachers of science at universities or colleges across the world.